 INTRODUCTION – PANIC ATTACKS AT WORK

-Over the years of working in private practice, I’ve encountered a surprising number of individuals who suffer from panic attacks at work.
-Notably, the teaching profession emerged as one of the most common sectors where stress-related issues, including panic attacks, are prevalent.
-While many might assume that the generous vacation time and seemingly shorter workdays in teaching would mitigate stress, the reality is quite the contrary.
+Over the years of working in private practice, I have encountered a significant number of individuals who suffer from panic attacks at work.
+Notably, the teaching profession is one of the most common sectors where stress-related issues, including panic attacks, are prevalent.

-Similarly, professions such as social work, policing, and nursing are also recognised for their high-stress levels.
-These roles, characterised by intense emotional labour, unpredictable environments, and the constant need to make critical decisions under pressure, significantly contribute to the risk of experiencing panic attacks among professionals.
+Similarly, professions such as social work, policing, and nursing are well recognised for their high stress levels.
+These roles involve emotional labour, unpredictability, and constant decision-making under pressure, all of which can contribute to panic attacks.

-Maintaining a balance between productivity and mental health has become increasingly challenging in today’s fast-paced workplace environments.
-Unfortunately, panic attacks at work have become more and more common.
-Experiencing panic at work can be particularly distressing due to its sudden onset and the physical symptoms that accompany
+Maintaining a balance between productivity and mental well-being has become increasingly challenging in today’s fast-paced workplaces.
+Experiencing panic at work can be particularly distressing due to its sudden onset and intense physical symptoms.

-Understanding panic attacks, recognising their signs, and knowing how to manage them are crucial steps in safeguarding both your mental health and your career.
+Understanding panic attacks, recognising their signs, and knowing how to respond are essential steps in protecting both your mental health and your ability to function well at work.

 According to R.C.
 White (Harvard Business Review), quoted from the American Psychological Association (APA), a panic attack is “a sudden surge of overwhelming fear that comes without warning and any apparent reason.